capshaw/capshaw.me/index.md

 ---
 title: Welcome!
-title-skip: true
-layout: post
+layout: page
 ---

-Hi there!
-I'm Andrew.
+Hi, I'm Andrew.

-I am a [software engineering manager](/work) and an aspiring native gardener.
+I am a software engineering manager and an aspiring native gardener.

-This is my personal site where I collect a variety of my thoughts and photos.
+This is my personal spot on the web where I collect a variety of my thoughts and photos.

-Feel free to email me using my first name at this domain.
+If you want to get in touch, free to [email me](mailto:andrew.capshaw@gmail.com).